jwronline/shuttle-command/README.md

 This method is optimised for input by numpad, but not great when you want to still do other things in the same window.
 It also requires a rather large font size to be legible.

 ![demo](img/demo-font.png)

+# Development status

+For now, not all codes from [jwr-shuttle/scripts](https://github.com/haroenv/jwr-shuttle/tree/master/scripts) have been implemented.
+You should be able to help by reading it and adding the codes to the appropriate moment.

+Also notably WXT still needs a lot of additions to the interactive part.

 # License
 [![Creative Commons Licence](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)